We’ve listed the best lighthouses on the east coast of the US and Canada. Learn about their history and things to know before your visit.

 Best Lighthouses On The East Coast

-Our appreciation for lighthouses has really grown over the last few years and we now make it a point to visit them in any destination we’re exploring.
+Our appreciation for lighthouses has really grown over the last few years.
+We now make it a point to visit them in any destination we’re exploring.
 To fuel both our and your lighthouse wanderlust, with the help of our blogger friends, we’ve put together this epic list of the best lighthouses on the east coast.

-Our list includes lighthouses on the east coast of both the US and Canada and we’ve placed them in order from north to south.
-So from Newfoundland to Key West, you have 25 beautiful and historic lighthouses.
+Our list includes lighthouses on the east coast of both the US and Canada.
+We’ve placed them in order from north to south.
+So from Newfoundland to Key West, you have 27 beautiful and historic lighthouses.

 Map Of Lighthouses On The East Coast